dgraph-io/dgraph/wiki/content/clients/index.md

 ## C\#

-The official C# client [can be found here](https://github.com/dgraph-io/Dgraph-dotnet).
+The official C# client [can be found here](https://github.com/dgraph-io/dgraph.net).
-Follow the instructions in the [README](https://github.com/dgraph-io/Dgraph-dotnet#readme) to get it up and running.
+Follow the instructions in the [README](https://github.com/dgraph-io/dgraph.net#readme) to get it up and running.

 More details on the supported versions can be found at [this link](https://github.com/dgraph-io/Dgraph-dotnet#supported-versions).

-We also have a [example](https://github.com/dgraph-io/Dgraph-dotnet/tree/master/source/Dgraph-dotnet.examples) page, which contains working examples of how to use the C# client.

 ## Java